 Happy Wednesday, everyone!

-Let us know if you find Jupiter tonight!
-Be sure to tag @stargazingsidequest @liminal.earth and #WUFO on Instagram with your planet pics so we can boost and celebrate your stargazing achievement for this week!
+Let us know if you get any pictures of the Moon and Spica tonight!
+Tag us on Instagram @stargazingsidequest and @liminal.earth so we can share and celebrate your stargazing achievement for this week!